 Security

-This framework logins and passwords.
-To register, users must input required credentials to access the system.
+This framework ensures data and systems' confidentiality, integrity, and availability using logins and passwords.
+To register, users must input the required credentials to access the system.
 Registered accounts can log in directly using their email and password.

 Wireless Fidelity

-Wireless Fidelity (WiFi) is necessary for the web application to work for it to connect to the database of the history logs of past works of the users. significantly enhances the functionality and efficiency of summarizing tools by providing seamless internet connectivity. allows summarizing tools to , enabling real-time updates and processing.
+Wireless Fidelity (WiFi) is necessary for the web application to work for it to connect to the database of the history logs of past works of the users.
+WiFi technology significantly enhances the functionality and efficiency of summarizing tools by providing seamless internet connectivity.
+Wireless connectivity allows summarizing tools to quickly access vast amounts of online data, enabling real-time updates and processing.

 Web Application

-ABridge runs on a web server and is accessed by users through a web browser providing design and usability of the web application, guided by UX/UI principles to ensure intuitive and accessible interfaces. application is an excellent platform for a summarizing tool due to its accessibility, allowing users to access it from any device with an internet connection and a web browser without software installation.
+ABridge runs on a web server and is accessed by users through a web browser, providing design and usability of the web application, guided by UX/UI principles to ensure intuitive and accessible interfaces.
+The web application is an excellent platform for a summarizing tool due to its accessibility, allowing users to access it from any device with an internet connection and a web browser without needing software installation.

 Summarization

-This process involves identifying and extracting key points, main arguments, conclusions, and significant data from the original files and presenting them in a.
-Summarizing serves various purposes within the framework, such as facilitating decision-making, enhancing comprehension, and streamlining information retrieval. .
+This process involves identifying and extracting key points, main arguments, conclusions, and significant data from the original files and presenting them in an easy-to-understand and review way.
+Summarizing serves various purposes within the framework, such as facilitating decision-making, enhancing comprehension, and streamlining information retrieval.
+The process ensures that the summarised content is clear, accurate, and relevant by organizing extracted information thematically and choosing appropriate formats like abstracts, executive summaries, or bullet points.

 OCR Technology

-Optical Character Recognition (OCR) technology documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.
+Optical Character Recognition (OCR) technology converts documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.

-OCR technology efficiency, productivity, and accessibility across industries by streamlining document-centric workflows and reducing manual data entry efforts.
+OCR technology advances efficiency, productivity, and accessibility across industries by streamlining document-centric workflows and reducing manual data entry efforts.

 Modules

-Modules contain practice tests that refer to exercises or assessments designed to evaluate understanding and appl the concepts outlined within the framework.
-In education settings, these come in multiple choices or flashcards support theory and application, facilitating deeper understanding and mastery of the subject matter.
+Modules contain practice tests that refer to exercises or assessments designed to evaluate understanding and applying the concepts outlined within the framework.
+In education settings, these come in multiple choices or flashcards that support integrating theory and application, facilitating deeper understanding and mastery of the subject matter.

 Firestore Database

-Firestore, Cloud Firestore, is a flexible, scalable database f and operates within the NoSQL database paradigm.
-With leverage of Firestore, it provides a flexible and scalable solution for storing and synchronizing data in real-time across multiple clients, with robust security features and seamless integration.
+Firestore, or Cloud Firestore, is a flexible, scalable database from Firebase for mobile, web, and server development and operates within the NoSQL database paradigm.
+With the leverage of Firestore, it provides a flexible and scalable solution for storing and synchronizing data in real-time across multiple clients, with robust security features and seamless integration.

 Python

 Python's conceptual framework revolves around its readability, versatility, robust standard library, support for multiple paradigms, and strong community support.
-Using Python's rich ecosystem of NLP libraries provides ease of use, strong community support, access to pre-trained models, integration capabilities, and performance optimizations it an ideal choice for developing a summarization tool using NLP techniques.
+Using Python's rich ecosystem of NLP libraries provides ease of use, strong community support, access to pre-trained models, integration capabilities, and performance optimizations, making it an ideal choice for developing a summarization tool using NLP techniques.

 Scope and Limitations of the Study